Chilliwack/ford_gobike_system_data_exploration/README.md

 # ford_gobike_system_data_exploration

-**ford_gobike_system_data_exploration** is an effort to wrangle and explore the [Ford GoBike System Data](https://www.fordgobike.com/system-data).
+**ford_gobike_system_data_exploration** is an effort to wrangle and explore the [Ford GoBike System Data](https://www.fordgobike.com/system-data) daily use data.
 This project was done as part of [Udacity's Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002) program.

 The dataset selected was the [Ford GoBike System Data](https://www.fordgobike.com/system-data).
 The data is from Bay Wheels's trip data and is for public use and is provided according to the Bay Wheels License Agreement.
 The data is contained within a csv file titled `2017-fordgobike-tripdata.csv` and was downloaded in a zip with the same name.
 The data consists of rows that represent a bike trip.
 Each trip is anonymized and includes: